I received complimentary services in exchange for my review. As always, all opinions expressed are my own.

 What’s the cost of hand tied extensions?

-For the Meraki extensions, each weft is $45.
-I have 4 wefts in my hair and the average is usually 4, depending on thickness of the hair.
+For the Meraki extensions, each weft is $60.
+I have 6 wefts in my hair but the average is usually 4, depending on thickness of the hair.

 How do you take care of them?